However, dating isn’t cheap, and depending on what you two like to do, it can take a sizable toll on your finances.

 Only Do What You Can Afford

-If you’re planning a date that’s out of your budget, scrap the idea.
-Bottom line: You shouldn’t be going into debt or compromising your rent money to show somebody a good time.
-Rather, come up with a date you can afford that will be enjoyable to you both.
+You should never go into debt or compromise your rent money to show somebody a good time.
 There’s no shame doing what’s within your means — ever.

 Going Dutch Is Okay

-My general rule of thumb is that whomever requests the date pays — male or female; I’m all about equal rights.
-However, even if I’m paying, I expect an offer to split the cost so I can recognize your appreciation and thoughtfulness, but politely decline.
+My general rule of thumb is that whomever requests the date pays — male or female.
+However, if I’m paying I expect an offer to split the cost so I can recognize your appreciation and thoughtfulness — although I’ll politely decline.
 After a few months of dating though, I’ll expect you to pick up the tab every now and then, or we’re going to split it.
 Being somebody’s sugar daddy doesn’t suit anyone.